 But reading the law wasn't the judge's chief interest, White said.
 Horse-racing was.
 Reddick built a racetrack, hosted races, and raced as well.
 He once boasted that "not even the devil could beat him in a race."

-According to the legend, after Reddick died, his body was buried according to his instructions in a special coffin buried squarely on the state line.
+According to the legend, his body was buried according to his instructions in a special coffin buried squarely on the state line after Reddick died.

 When the devil arrived, the ghost demanded a writ of extradition, claiming the devil lacked jurisdiction in Pennsylvania.

 Enjoying the duel of wits, the devil obtained a warrant in Harrisburg, only to find that Reddick had shifted to the other side of the coffin and into Virginia.
-The statute of limitations eventually expired, and Reddick was left to rest in peace.
+The statute of limitations eventually expired, and Reddick was left to rest peacefully.

-White also notes that two unforeseen circumstances might have upset the judge’s plans.
+White notes that two unforeseen circumstances might have upset the judge's plans.

 The grave is located along the western edge of what had been the Reddick farm in Hanover Township, Pa., now off Hardin Run Road in Hancock County, West Virginia.

 For more information on access to the trail, contact the Beaver County Historical Society, members of which intermittently guides tours to the landmark.
-You can find out more about the legend from Mark Grago in Beaver County (Pa.)
+You can learn more about the legend from Mark Grago in Beaver County (Pa.)
 Hauntings.